JayCesar/JayCesar/README.md

 ## ⭐️ About me
 <p>
-I'm an Information Systems student at the University of São Paulo - Each and I'm currently part of the Full-stack Junior Bootcamp by <a href="https://brazil.generation.org/"> Generation Brasil</a>.
+I'm an Information Systems student at the <b>University of São Paulo - Each</b> and I'm currently part of the Full-stack Junior Bootcamp by <a href="https://brazil.generation.org/"> Generation Brasil</a>.
 I have been focusing more on the <b> Java language </b> and the <b>Spring framework</b> (backend) in the programming area.
 However, I also study and have knowledge in the front end - having already worked with <b>Vue.js/</b> and <b>Tailwind CSS.</b>  In addition, I have an affinity with design: Adobe Programs and Figma, UI/Ux concepts and I have <b>advanced English.</b>
 </p>

+***

 <img align="right" src="https://github.com/salvedojuliao/salvedojuliao/assets/44206400/844cb6d9-00ad-4682-b8f8-5c0c020af185">

 ### Beyond programming...

 🕺I love to dance and believe that life without music would not be the same;